Activiste-FZK/Activiste-FZK/README.md

 How to reach me ----> https://guns.lol/FZK <---- For more information

-                                           💞️ I’m looking to collaborate on HackForce (EU-Anonymous)
+                                           💞️ I’m looking to collaborate with HackForce (EU-Anonymous)
 ____
 Programming Languages